 With beautiful scenery, a rich culture, and a wealth of things to see and do, Morocco offers something extraordinary to visitors to its lands.
 Located in the North of Africa with a coastline that touches both the North Atlantic Ocean and the Mediterranean Sea, Morocco is an ideal holiday location for expats living in Spain that wish to experience the lands of North Africa.
-This article will provide information about Morocco as a holiday destination with details about the Marrakech and other sites located in this incredible country.

 Morocco’s North African location means that it is easy to reach with flights from Spain taking as little as 2-3 hours.
 Marrakech Manara, Morocco’s large international airport, is located close to Morocco’s most famous city, with easy access to other tourist destinations throughout the country.
 Holiday Hypermarket is one of the best places to arrange a trip to Morocco, with excellent rates available for short-haul flights, flight+hotel package deals and all-inclusive package holidays.

 Morocco is different to the typical African holiday destination.